 Our Designated Safeguarding Leads are:

-Miss Sarah Daly (Headteacher) – Designated Safeguarding Lead (DSL)
+Mrs Sarah Broadbent (Headteacher) – Designated Safeguarding Lead (DSL)

-Mr Andy Lewis (Assistant Headteacher) – Deputy Safeguarding Lead (DDSL)
+Mr Andy Lewis (Deputy Headteacher - Teaching and Learning Head of School) Deputy Safeguarding Lead (DDSL)

 What do I do if I have a concern about a child?